 What Travelers Say About Holland America

 "Beautiful & immaculate ship, outstanding crew.
-Entertainment tried but not great, movies were not very good but setting by the pool was beautiful.
+Entertainment tried but not great, movies were not very good but sitting by the pool was beautiful.
 Main dining room was very good.
-Felt sad for the waitstaff - young and inexperienced but happily they got it together by the end of the cruise.
+Felt sad for the waitstaff - young and inexperienced, but happily they got it together by the end of the cruise.
 What they lacked in experience they made up with their eagerness to get things right, smiling faces & cheerful attitudes." — HAL Oldie